refundable-tgm/huginn/README.md

 ## Future Roadmap

- - [ ] implement file endpoints to just open existing files or just handle the pdf inside the application using byte slices
+ - [ ] implement file endpoints to just open existing files or just handle the pdf inside the application using byte slices (or move the creation of the pdfs into the frontend)
  - [ ] fix group lesson algorithm to group consecutive lessons
  - [ ] implement sending of mails (when state changes or events occurr)
  - [ ] create logging system to log every event